rzumer/mic2key/README.md

 # mic2key
-Bind microphone input to the keyboard
+Bind microphone input to the keyboard.

+## Dependencies
+* WASAPI (Windows Vista+)

+Project files are generated with Visual Studio 2017.